edigleisonb/Edge-On/Readme.md

 [DevStack](https://github.com/openstack/devstack) is a series of extensible scripts used to quickly bring up a complete OpenStack environment based on the latest versions of everything from git master.
 It is used interactively as a development environment and as the basis for much of the OpenStack project’s functional testing.

-Installation step by step: [DevStack-Ocata](https://github.com/edigleisonb/Edge-On/blob/master/OpenStack/OpenStack%20installation%20tutorial%20via%20DevStack).
+Installation and Configuration step by step: [DevStack-Ocata](https://github.com/edigleisonb/Edge-On/blob/master/OpenStack/OpenStack%20installation%20tutorial%20via%20DevStack).

 ### 3- Install Mininet-WiFi